Austria's Fragmented E-Government: 5,627 Public Websites

 Key Finding

-Before a "Federal CMS" or a central digital platform for the public sector can be meaningfully planned, a complete inventory must first be carried out.
+Before a "Federal CMS" or a central digital platform for the public sector can be meaningfully planned, a complete inventory must first be taken.
 You cannot consolidate what you do not know.

-There is no central register of all public websites in Austria.
-This directory is based on focused research – the actual number of public web presences is likely to be a multiple of the 5,627 entries documented here.
+No central register of all public websites in Austria exists.
+This directory is based on focused research, and the true number of public web presences is likely several times higher than the 5,627 entries documented here.

-The digital presence of the Austrian state exactly mirrors the federal structure of the country: decentralised, autonomous, fragmented.
-This is not a bug – it is a feature of the Austrian constitution.
-However, this structure brings significant challenges for discoverability, accessibility, and system-wide analyses.
+The Austrian state's digital presence mirrors the country's federal structure exactly: decentralised, autonomous, fragmented.
+This is not a bug; it is a feature of the Austrian constitution.
+That structure does, however, pose significant challenges for discoverability, accessibility, and system-wide analysis.

 224